criyle/go-judge/README.md

 The default binding address for the executor server is `:5050`.
 Can be specified with `-http` flag.

+The default binding address for the gRPC executor server is `:5051`.
+Can be specified with `-grpc` flag.

 The default concurrency is `4`, Can be specified with `-parallism` flag.

 The default file store is in memory, local cache can be specified with `-dir` flag.